Neutrinos from Diffuse Supernova Background: Detection of the diffuse supernova neutrino background

 A way of doing so is looking for Cherenkov radiation followed up shortly by $\gamma$ cascades, which come from excited by neutrons nuclei.
 This neutron-tagging procedure demands a target element that is both efficient neutron capturer and deexcites by emission of well-measured and observable $\gamma$ cascade.
 So far this has been done using free protons.
 But it turns out that gadolinium has a cross section for thermal neutron capture,

 $\approx 4.9 \cdot 10^4$ barn \citep{Gd-barn} (it is $10^5$ times higher than thermal capture on free protons) and deexcites fast by a $\gamma$ cascade with the total energy of 8~MeV which is much easier to observe in SK than 2.2~MeV deexcitation from protons.
 Addition of 0.1\% $\mathrm{GdCl}_3$ to the water in SK should reduce the invisible muon background by almost a factor of 5 and leave only single spallation product ($^9$Li) as background for the DSNB search~\citep{Beacom:2003nk, Super-Kamiokande:2021jaq}.
 SK enriched with Gd might provide $3\sigma$ detection for the DSNB detection already after 5-10 years~\citep{Beacom:2003nk}.
+As of now the gadolinium enriched SK has already started seeing over 2$\sigma$ hints of that signal~\cite{SK-slides-2024}.